Unraveling Misinformation Propagation in LLM Reasoning: Introduction

 Despite its prevalence, how misinformation from user input impacts LLM reasoning and how to correct such misinformation remains underexplored.
 Existing research has worked on addressing misinformation in various LLM interaction settings, such as open-domain question answering, fact verification, social media, math education, and code-generation~\cite{wan2024evidence, pan2021attacking, du2022synthetic, gabriel2024misinfoeval, xu2024ai, olausson2023self}.
 However, these studies lack a systematic analysis of the fine-grained effects of misinformation on individual reasoning steps.
 In parallel, studies on error propagation and self-correction provide detailed analyses of how errors in early LLM outputs influence subsequent reasoning processes \cite{zhang2024how, wang2024chainofthought, dziri2024faith}, as well as strategies for correcting such errors \cite{huang2023large, kamoi2024can}.
 Nonetheless, the errors examined in these works are typically generated by the model itself during reasoning, rather than introduced externally by users at the instruction level.
 As a result, they differ significantly in both distribution and their effects on model reasoning.

 To address this gap, we systematically investigate \emph{misinformation propagation} in LLM reasoning, including its impact and potential mitigation strategies.
 Our study focuses on the mathematical reasoning context, where misinformation is explicit and quantitatively measurable.
 We simulate misinformation using synthetically generated erroneous equations (\Figure~\ref{fig:intro}), modeling common types of human mathematical misinformation, such as inappropriate operations \cite{radatz1979error}, misapplied values \cite{vanlehn1990mind}, and misused operands \cite{tirosh1999intuitive}.
 These misinformation patterns are sampled using designed heuristic rules that reflect documented cognitive error types.
-We use these patterns to guide an LLM in generating plausible but incorrect questions, which are then used as inputs for LLMs to chain-of-thought (CoT) reasoning~\cite{wei2022emergent}.
+We use these patterns to guide an LLM in generating plausible but incorrect questions, which are then used as inputs for LLMs to perform chain-of-thought (CoT) reasoning~\cite{wei2022emergent} or thinking before reasoning~\cite{jaech2024openai, guo2025deepseek}.

 Building on the simulation design, we first analyze the impact of misinformation on LLM reasoning (\Section~\ref{sec:main:robustness}), examining both final outcomes and intermediate steps.
 Surprisingly, even when LLMs are capable of answering questions correctly in the absence of misinformation, they still struggle to correct misinformation with explicit instructions to do so.
-We observe accuracy drops ranging from 10.02\% all the way up to 72.20\% across different LLMs.
+We observe accuracy drops ranging from 10.02\% all the way up to 72.20\% across different instruction LLMs, and the degradation holds for further post-trained thinking models (4.30\% to 19.97\%).
 Moreover, LLMs frequently fail to correct misinformation: in 17.00\% of such cases, no correction is attempted, and in 34.75\% of cases, the model produces non-factual corrections---either leaving some errors unaddressed or introducing new ones.
 These results underscore LLMs’ vulnerability to misinformation and their limited steerability to correct it via explicit instructions.
+The vulnerability originates in the instruction-tuning stage, and cannot be fully resolved through additional reasoning post-training.